-In both it is admitted that the inheritance was not actually possessed and enjoyed by those to whom it to Abraham. was first promised. was suspended until the coming of Christ.
+In both it is admitted that the inheritance was not actually possessed and enjoyed by those to whom it to Abraham. was first promised.

+was suspended until the coming of Christ.

-In both it is shown that this event (the coming of Christ) produced a change in the situation of those who before they could receive the promised inheritance,--expected this inheritance.
+In both it is shown that this event (the coming of expected this inheritance.

 In both it is argued that faith is the condition of the heavenly state. inheriting the promise.

 arrived when the actual possession of the inheritance is about to be realised.
-Very similar is the scope of the argument in the Epistle to the Romans:--- the heir of the world [land, $k \circ s m \circ z = g h$] was not to Abraham, or to his seed, through the law, but through 40). the righteousness of faith.' be by grace; to the end the promise might be sure to all Rom. v.
-1.--- Therefore being justified by faith we have peace with God through our Lord Jesus Christ.
-By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of In these verses we find,--- The same promised inheritance (ver.
+Very similar is the scope of the argument in the Epistle to the Romans:--- the heir of the world [land, k o s m o z = g h] was not to Abraham, or to his seed, through the law, but through 40). the righteousness of faith.

+be by grace; to the end the promise might be sure to all

+- also which is of the faith of Abraham; who is the father of us all. - Rom. v.
+1.---'Therefore being justified by faith we have peace with God through our Lord Jesus Christ.
+By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of - In these verses we find,---

+The same promised inheritance (ver.
 13).